jeffrafter/howto/server-security.md

 In `/etc/opendkim/SigningTable`:

     *@example.com mail._domainkey.example.com
+    *@api.example.com mail._domainkey.example.com

+> Note: if you have a subdomain but are sending as the root domain you can have multiple values here (on multiple lines) pointing to the same key.

-Make a key dir and key:
+Make a key dir and key (note, if you have a subdomain you can still sign but the TXT record may be impacted):

     mkdir -p /etc/opendkim/keys/example.com
     cd /etc/opendkim/keys/example.com